Robert E. WardShareholder

 Member: Licensed Practitioner of Foreign Law by Law Society Of British Columbia; State Bar of California; Washington State, Maryland State, and American (Member, Sections on: Taxation; Real Property; Probate and Trust Law) Bar Associations.

 Teaching: Robert E. Ward, JD, LL.M., is a nationally recognized authority on tax, business and estate planning.
 Mr. Ward has taught law as an adjunct professor at the George Mason University School of Law, where he conducted classes in Estate and Gift Taxation, Estate Planning, and Business Planning from 1986 until 2015.
 He has also taught as an adjunct faculty member at the University of Baltimore School of Law: Fiduciary Income Taxation (1988) and at Golden Gate University’s Masters in Taxation Program: Taxation of Corporations and Shareholders (1982).
+He currently teaches Topics in Taxation: United States Taxation at the University of British Columbia’s Peter A. Allard School of Law.

 Robert E. Ward, J.D., LL.M. is a member of the Bloomberg BNA Tax Management Advisory Board – U.S. International and a consistent contributor the Bloomberg BNA Tax Management International Journal’s Leading Practitioner Commentary